jungjio/TheGiverBot/README.md

 This is only for mac users currently, if I get more support or if anyone is willing to upload an exe for it, I'll have it linked here.

-You can donate at Venmo:@Josh-Jung-1
+You can donate Paypal: thegiverbot@gmail.com
-                  Paypal: thegiverbot@gmail.com

 Bot needs a few things to get started up.
   One of which is a google driver.